Seif19022/JoyMower/README.md

 ## Note
-Please note that RoboWatch App was developed as part of a capstone project for a university course.
+Please note that JoyMower App was developed as part of a capstone project for a university course.
 As a result, it may have certain limitations and constraints due to the scope and nature of the project.